Following pollinators in the global news!

 Updates & Information

-Right now we are working towards creating an exciting and vibrant Western Monarch butterfly and pollinator garden in Laguna Beaches beautiful Heisler Park.
-We intend to plant native California flowers and shrubs to support Monarch butterflies, native Bees and other pollinators.
+We plant native California flowers and shrubs to support Monarch butterflies, native bees and other pollinators.

-Please email us at : firstname.lastname@example.org or use the contact form on this website.
+For butterfly and pollinator garden enquiries and information, please email us at : email@example.com - or use the contact form on this website.